 Yes, telemedicine is legal in Missouri, and you can get certified for cannabis online.

 For medical card holders = 4 oz. every 30 days.
 More may be permitted based on the physician’s recommendation.

 For medical card holders = Up to 6 plants may be grown by a patient with a valid medical marijuana certificate and a Patient Cultivation Card.

-There are no specific protections for medical marijuana patients in Missouri with regards to employment.
-Employers may still test for cannabis, and employees cannot legally use medical marijuana whilst at work.
+There are no specific protections for medical marijuana patients in Missouri regarding employment.
+Employers may still test for cannabis, and employees cannot legally use medical marijuana at work.
 It is at the employer’s discretion whether they wish to allow a medical marijuana patient to continue their work.